5 crucial areas for a comprehensive financial review

 Once I understand the lifestyle I want, then I can quantify that into a tangible retirement sum.

-One handy tool I use is the CPF planner - retirement income
+One handy tool I use is the Retirement Payout Planner.

 CPF LIFE Estimator Table 4